 Not all topical corticosteroids have been well studied for use in breastfeeding.
 In most cases, typical use of topical corticosteroids would not be expected to pose a risk to a breastfed baby, as the amount that gets through the skin and enters the milk is expected to be small.
 In cases where very strong corticosteroids are applied to large areas of the body or used for a long period of time, more medication could enter the milk.
 Topical corticosteroids applied to the breast or nipple area should be wiped off before breastfeeding or coming into contact with your baby’s skin and mouth.
 Wash your hands well after applying the medication.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a man uses topical corticosteroids, could it affect fertility or increase the chance of birth defects?
+If a man uses topical corticosteroids, could it affect his fertility or increase the chance of birth defects?

 Please click here for references.